2019 Annual Report

 Sign Up For Electronic Delivery

 You may choose to receive email alerts when annual meeting invitations, proxy materials, the annual report and newsletters are available on our website.
-Registered shareholders can sign up by visiting mgeenergy.com/paperless.
-If your MGEE shares are held in a brokerage account, please contact your broker.
+Shareholders can sign up by visiting mgeenergy.com/paperless.

 Independent Registered Public Accounting Firm